**A disabled person is considered anyone who has a physical limitation that makes it difficult to work or perform activities of daily living.

 Exercise is extremely important if you have a disability.
 For some, it can prevent the disability from becoming worse.
 For others, it can prevent a secondary disease from developing.
-For example, a study published in the journal "Multiple Sclerosis" in 2004 by Anders Romberg evaluated the correlation between exercise capacity and disability.
+For example, a study published in the journal "Multiple Sclerosis" in 2004 by Anders Romberg evaluated the correlation between exercise capacity and disability 1.
 The results showed that disability is directly related to exercise capacity, even with people who are ambulatory.
 Exercise should be used to improve cardiovascular health.
 Another study published in the "Journal of the American Medical Association" by Evette Weil and colleagues in 2002 studied the prevalence of obesity in people with a disability.
 The study found that obesity is prevalent in people with sensory, physical or mental disabilities and exercise should be used to combat it.

 A good exercise program should emphasize aerobic, resistive, balance and flexibility training.
 Aerobic exercise should be done most days of the week for a total of 30 minutes.
 If you are deconditioned, you may exercise for bouts of five to 10 minutes, totaling 30 minutes.
 Intensity should be as tolerated and increased as it feels easier.
 Muscular strength should emphasize working large, functional muscles.
 These include leg, back, arm and chest muscles.
 Exercise should be done two to three days per week with a day of rest between.
 Perform exercises for one to two sets of 10 to 15 repetitions.
 Flexibility can be done daily.
 It is used to maintain range of motion of working muscles and joints.

 Malnutrition can occur for several reasons.
 Shopping for and preparing foods can feel like a day's work if you are disabled and deconditioned.
 Special care should be given to maintaining proper nutrition.
 In a study published in the "Journal of Gerontology" in 2000 by Giovanni Zuliani and colleagues, nutrition in older disabled persons was analyzed.

 Healthy foods in the form of dairy, fruit, vegetables and whole grains should be at the top of your grocery list if you are disabled.
 A study published in the "American Journal of Clinical Nutrition" in 2005 by Denise Houston evaluated the effects of a healthy diet on disabilities.
 This study concluded that intakes of healthy foods, like dairy, fruits and vegetables, helped decrease functional limitations in people with a disability.